 The 2019 Yom HaShoah Holocaust Remembrance ceremony will take place on Monday, May 6th, 2019 at Temple Israel.
-Teachers should bring their entries to Temple Israel on either Saturday, May 4 or Sunday, May 5 (1 pm to 4 pm both days) to set them up for display.
+Teachers can bring their entries to Temple Israel (2004 East 22nd Place, Tulsa, Oklahoma 74114-2800) on either Saturday, May 4 or Sunday, May 5 (9am to 11am both days) to set them up for display.
 Students will have their pieces exhibited at Temple Israel for the event, and the winners’ pieces plus those chosen at the time of judging will be shown at the Tulsa Jewish Federation.
 Each year, students from the Tulsa area display art work created in response to their classroom learning at the Remembrance Day event.

 Student art work can be submitted into either the middle school (grades 6-8) or high school (grades 9-12) category.

 - “Artwork” is understood to be visual art in any medium, but is not understood to refer to film, music, dance, or drama (the performing arts).

 - All artworks should be easily portable and either freestanding, or be able to sit on an easel or a tabletop.

 - Artworks may be submitted by individual students or by groups of students.